J. J. Zanazzi

 Theoretical Astrophysicist

-I am a theoretical astrophysicist, who's research investigates the ways in which planets form.
-My research lies at the intersection of orbital and fluid dynamics.
-My work seeks to understand the extraordinary diversity of exoplanetary system architectures we observe.
-I have also worked on tides in stellar binaries, theories for the origin of periodic fast radio bursts, and the accretion disks around supermassive black holes after the tidal disruption of stars.
-For more information on all of this, see my research.
+I am a theoretical astrophysicist, who investigates the ways in which planets form.
+My research emphasizes the concurrent importance of orbital and fluid dynamics, and seeks to understand the extraordinary diversity of exoplanetary architectures we observe.
+I have also worked on stellar binaries and high-energy astrophysics.
+For more information, see my research page.

 Email: jzanazzi@berkeley.edu